filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 However, given Filecoin's "useful Proof-of-Work" is achieved through file storage (PoRep and PoSt), there is little overhead cost for storage miners to participate in leader election.
 Such a {{<sref storage_miner_actor>}} need only register with the {{<sref storage_power_actor>}} in order to participate in Expected Consensus and mine blocks.

+## On Power

+Per the above, we also clearly distinguish putting storage on-chain from gaining power in consensus (sometimes called "Storage Power") as follows:

+**Consensus power in Filecoin is determined by in-deal storage**.
+For instance, if a miner had a 32GB sector, 20 of which were used as part of storage deals, only those 20 would contribute to said miner's *Storage Power*.

+Thereafter, power can be either *active* or *inactive* as defined in {{<sref storage_mining_subsystem>}}.

+In-deal or not does not determine whether power is active or inactive.
+Power has to come from active in-deal data.
+Active Power comes from deal data in Active sectors (and hence the deals are also active).
+Inactive Power comes from data in Committed, Recovering and Failing sectors.
+Miners still need to maintain pledge collateral for Inactive Power.

 {{<label tickets>}}
 ## Tickets